ReneeErnst/end-to-end-model-test-gcp/README.md

 For the purpose of testing Jobs in AI Platform I created code for running a Sklearn Random Forest Regression, creating the model objects, and saving them out to a bucket.
-Below is documentation for that process, as well as issues/gotchas I found along the way.
+Below is documentation for that process, as well as issues/gotchas found along the way.

 Helpful Links:
 https://cloud.google.com/ml-engine/docs/training-jobs